biglecat/Algorithm/README.md

 Some code to solve questions on leetcode.

-If you have better method to solve this questions,tell me please!  (^ ^)
+If you have better methods to solve this questions,tell me please!  (^ ^)